simplex-chat/simplex-chat/simplex-messaging.md

 ### Correlating responses with commands

-The server must send `conn`, `error` and `ok` responses in the same order within each connection ID as the commands received in the transport connection, so that they can be correlated by the clients.
+The server must send `connIds`, `error` and `ok` responses in the same order within each connection ID as the commands received in the transport connection, so that they can be correlated by the clients.

 If the transport connection is closed before some responses are sent, these responses should be discarded.